The Beach Boys: Vocals

 On the group's blend, Carl said: "[Love] has a beautifully rich, very full-sounding bass voice.
 Yet his lead singing is real nasal, real punk.
 [Jardine]'s voice has a bright timbre to it; it really cuts.
 My voice has a kind of calm sound.
 We're big oooh-ers; we love to oooh.
 It's a big, full sound, that's very pleasing to us; it opens up the heart."
-Rock critic Erik Davis wrote, "The 'purity' of tone and genetic proximity that smoothed their voices was almost creepy, pseudo-castrato, [and] a 'barbershop' sound."
-Jimmy Webb said, "They used very little vibrato and sing in very straight tones.
+Rock critic Erik Davis wrote: "The 'purity' of tone and genetic proximity that smoothed their voices was almost creepy, pseudo-castrato, [and] a 'barbershop' sound."
+Jimmy Webb said: "They used very little vibrato and sing in very straight tones.
 The voices all lie down beside each other very easily – there's no bumping between them because the pitch is very precise."
-According to Brian: "Jack Good once told us, 'You sing like eunuchs in a Sistine Chapel,' which was a pretty good quote."
 Writer Richard Goldstein reported that, according to a fellow journalist who asked Brian about the black roots of his music, Brian's response was: "We're white and we sing white."
 Goldstein added that when he asked where his approach to vocal harmonies had derived from, Wilson answered: 'Barbershop'."